IntroCSCI/colorvisionproject-NataliaLopez1/README.md

 ### Variables and Data Types

 The data type `string`, which stores text, was used to store the name of the file while the data type `ifstream` allows us to read information from that file.
 The integer `position` was assigned the value of the first location of `#` because hexadecimal color values follow this symbol.
+The string `hexString` is initialized to `line.substr(position)`. `hexString` is the argument of the member function `isHexColor`.

 ### Console Input and Output